julienrwe/dam-documentation/src/general.md

 ### **An end-to-end platform that is ready to use right away.**

-**The adoption of WL Solution will be straight-forward.** We provide an incredible platform that digitalizes the entire value chain.
-Our mission is to supply versatile building blocks that will meet the diverse implementation requirements of our clients.
-We are dedicated to ensuring they get the optimal experience!
+**It's easy to start using the Worldline Digital Currency solution.** The platform digitizes the entire value chain and offers a range of versatile building blocks to meet your diverse needs.
+We are committed to ensuring that you have the best possible experience.

 <img src="https://user-images.githubusercontent.com/126062813/222208333-b0816f79-a126-440d-803c-ed7e0530098e.png" width="800" height="346">